reveal/revealjs.com/src/react.md

 ## Fragments

 Use `Fragment` to reveal content one step at a time.
-By default it renders as a `<span>` — use the `as` prop to change the element type.
+By default it renders as a `<span>` — use the `as` prop to change the element type, or `asChild` to merge the fragment behavior onto an existing element:

 ```tsx
 import { Deck, Slide, Fragment } from '@revealjs/react';